-The soil conditions of some building sites are not suitable for a slab-on-grade with a thickened-edge footing without first beginning with extensive and costly soil remediation.
+The soil conditions of some building sites are not suitable for a slab-on-grade foundation with a thickened-edge footing without first beginning with extensive and costly soil remediation.
 Opting for a raft slab in such conditions can be a much cheaper option.

 A raft slab is a frost-protected shallow foundation, or slab-on-grade, that does not include the standard thickened-edge footing on which the entire load of the house bears.
 It is engineered to distribute the load evenly over the entire building surface.